Dave Ramsey Tells Newlywed Man With 10 Rental Properties to Pay Off His Wife’s $48,000 Debt: “You Are Now Married”

 © Married Middle Aged Couple Planning Budget Together, Reading Papers And Calculating Spends While Sitting On Couch In Living Room, Husband And Wife Checking Documents And Accounting Taxes, Closeup (Shutterstock.com) by Prostock-studio

-Ramsey and co-host George Kamel took a clear position: combine the accounts, write one check to erase the debt, and operate as one household.
+Ramsey and co-host George Kamel took a clear position: combine the accounts, write one check to erase the debt, and operate as one household from day one.
 Ramsey put it plainly: I think he should write a check today and pay off the debt that you have.
 And your pension ought to go into the same account that his income goes into, and we sit down and decide what we are gonna do with our money because we are now married.
 The preacher said, ‘And now you are one.'”

 Separate Finances Could Turn $48,000 of Debt Into a Multi-Year Problem